MasterCard (MA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the processor of debit and credit card payments had lost 5.34% in the past month.
-In that same time, the Business Services sector lost 9.66%, while the S&P 500 lost 9.35%.
+Prior to today's trading, shares of the processor of debit and credit card payments had lost 6.52% over the past month.
+This has lagged the Business Services sector's loss of 6.19% and the S&P 500's loss of 6.13% in that time.

-Investors will be hoping for strength from MA as it approaches its next earnings release, which is expected to be January 31, 2019.
-The company is expected to report EPS of $1.66, up 45.61% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.79 billion, up 14.44% from the prior-year quarter.
+Wall Street will be looking for positivity from MA as it approaches its next earnings report date.
+This is expected to be January 31, 2019.
+In that report, analysts expect MA to post earnings of $1.53 per share.
+This would mark year-over-year growth of 34.21%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.79 billion, up 14.44% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for MA.
+Any recent changes to analyst estimates for MA should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.14% higher within the past month.
-MA currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.22% higher within the past month.
+MA currently has a Zacks Rank of #3 (Hold).

-It is also worth noting that MA currently has a PEG ratio of 1.59.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-MA's industry had an average PEG ratio of 1.35 as of yesterday's close.
+Also, we should mention that MA has a PEG ratio of 1.39.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+MA's industry had an average PEG ratio of 1.28 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.